hackpompey/hackpompey.github.io/README.md

 # hackpompey.co.uk

 ### Development Setup
-This site is built using Gatsby.js and uses NPM for dependency managment.
+This site is built using Gatsby.js and uses NPM for dependency management.

 Start by installing [Node/NPM](https://nodejs.org/) if you don't already have it.